vaibhav191/TicTacToe/README.md

 - **Bluetooth Multiplayer**: Connect two devices via Bluetooth to play against another human player, with game state synchronization using JSON.

 ### Data Persistence
 Game results, including the winner and difficulty mode, are stored on the device using Realm.
-Realm provides a modern, efficient way to handle data persistence, offering features like live objects and automatic updates.

 ### User Interface
 The app features a clean and intuitive UI with separate screens for gameplay, settings, and past games.